joelmoxley/founder-playbook/IV. Team + Execution/04 - Ops - Office/01 - Content - Coworking Spaces/md/04 - Galvanize.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || Galvanize is a co-working space company that has offices in major metropolises across the U.S., including in San Francisco.
-THe SF office in the SoMa neighborhood boasts 5 floors of incubation, meeting, and co-working space and a thriving ecosystem of mentors and startups.
+Galvanize is a co-working space company that has offices in major metropolises across the U.S., including in San Francisco.
+The SF office in the SoMa neighborhood boasts 5 floors of incubation, meeting, and co-working space and a thriving ecosystem of mentors and startups.

 Credit: [Galvanize, Inc.](https://www.galvanize.com/)